Homoserine: Biosynthesis

+Its complete biosynthetic pathway includes glycolysis, the tricarboxylic acid (TCA) or citric acid cycle (Krebs cycle), and the aspartate metabolic pathway.
+It forms by two reductions of aspartic acid via the intermediacy of aspartate semialdehyde.
+Specifically, the enzyme homoserine dehydrogenase, in association with NADPH, catalyzes a reversible reaction that interconverts L-aspartate-4-semialdehyde to L-homoserine.

+Homoserine kinase and homoserine O-succinyltransferase convert homoserine to phosphohomoserine and O-succinyl homoserine, respectively.

-Homoserine is produced from aspartate via aspartate-4-semialdehyde, which is produced from β-phosphoaspartate.
+Homoserine is produced from aspartate via the intermediate aspartate-4-semialdehyde, which is produced from β-phosphoaspartate.
 By the action of homoserine dehydrogenases, the semialdehyde is converted to homoserine.

+Other biochemical roles

-L-Homoserine is substrate for homoserine kinase, yielding phosphohomoserine (homoserine-phosphate), which is converted to by threonine synthase to yield L-threonine.
+L-Homoserine is substrate for homoserine kinase, yielding phosphohomoserine (homoserine-phosphate), which is converted by threonine synthase to L-threonine.

-Homoserine is converted to o-succinyl homoserine by homoserine o-succinyl transferase, a precursor to L-methionine.
+Homoserine is converted to O-succinyl homoserine by homoserine O-succinyltransferase.
+O-succinyl homoserine is a precursor to L-methionine.